TrueBlocks/trueblocks-core/docs/readmes/chaindata-transactions.md

   - This tool checks for valid input syntax, but does not check that the transaction requested actually exists.
   - If the queried node does not store historical state, the results for most older transactions are undefined.
   - The --traces option, when used with --account_for, will descend into traces to complete reconciliations.
+  - The --decache option removes the all transaction(s) and all traces in those transactions from the cache.
 ```

 Data models produced by this tool: